Communication startup Slack reports data breach

 Slack, a business management services startup, said a security breach in February may have compromised user information including phone number and Skype IDs.

-Slack provides communication tools that integrate with several third-party applications such as Google Inc's (GOOGL.O) Hangout and Twitter TWTR.O.
-It counts New York Times Co (NYT.N), Spotify and airbnb among its customers.
+Slack provides communication tools that integrate with several third-party applications such as Google Inc's Hangout and Twitter.
+It counts New York Times Co, Spotify and airbnb among its customers.

 The investigation detected "suspicious activity" in some accounts, San Francisco-based Slack said.
 It has informed affected users and team owners.

-Cybercrimes have emerged as one of the biggest threat to businesses, with companies such as Sony Corp (6758.T) and Target Corp (TGT.N) finding themselves at the receiving end in the recent past.
+Cybercrimes have emerged as one of the biggest threat to businesses, with companies such as Sony Corp and Target Corp finding themselves at the receiving end in the recent past.

 (Reporting by Devika Krishna Kumar in Bengaluru)